Macro Beauty for Makeup, Cosmetics and Skincare Photography: Preparation & Camera Settings

 3. Angles & Posing

-I find that when photographing Macro Beauty I treat my model’s face and its parts almost more like a product photographer, finding the best angles and light just for the feature I am shooting and disregarding the rest of the face, body, etc.
+I find that when shooting Macro Beauty I treat my model’s face and its parts almost more like a product photographer, finding the best angles and light just for the facial feature that I am capturing and disregarding the rest of the face, body, etc.

 4. Aperture

-In my Studio Beauty video course we agreed on our standard Studio Beauty camera settings and they are:
+In my Studio Beauty video course, we begin by establishing our standard Studio Beauty camera settings and they are:

-• ISO 100 (or the minimal setting on your DSLR camera)
+• ISO 100 (or the minimum setting on your DSLR camera)

-But when you are shooting at your minimal focusing distance, the depth of field becomes extremely shallow and it is next to impossible to capture the entire face tack sharp given you are aiming to get an interesting artistic angle (rather than flat on to the face to match the focus plane with its plane).
+When you are shooting at your minimal focusing distance, the depth of field becomes extremely shallow and it is next to impossible to capture the entire face tack sharp given you are aiming to get an interesting artistic angle (rather than flat onto the face to match the focus plane with the plane of the face).

-You may argue that it’s acceptable and maybe even interesting to capture a face with a shallow depth of field, and I will strongly disagree, but it is, as most things in arts, a personal preference and has its own place somewhere.
+You may argue that it’s acceptable and maybe even interesting to capture a face with a shallow depth of field, and I will strongly disagree… BUT!
+It is, as with most things in all types of arts, a personal preference and has its own place somewhere, so you do you!

 5. Specular Highlights

 You can check out my comparison between the images photographed with a beauty dish and a softbox in my first article on Macro Beauty.
-But after that shoot I actually purchased a large octabox and I really like the size and shape of the highlights created with it.
+But after that shoot, I actually purchased a large 34″ parabolic reflector (Para 88 by Broncolor) and I am extremely happy with the size and shape of the highlights created with it.

-While you can sure place your Beauty Dish super close to the model’s face and create larger highlights on glossy lips, the large octabox can actually be placed a little further behind you and not get in the way, which is much more convenient for you, the model and the Makeup Artist during the shoot.
+While you can surely place your Beauty Dish very close to the model’s face and create larger highlights on glossy lips, the large octabox or a parabolic reflector can actually be placed a little further behind you and not get in your way, which is much more convenient for you, the model and the Makeup Artist during the shoot.

-The simplest shot that I actually shared is the one below, and the highly detailed texture of the lips is what made it interesting for me:
+The simplest shot that I’ve shared is this one below, and it is the highly detailed texture of the lips that’s made it interesting to me.

-So my suggestion is push yourself and your Makeup Artist to come up with fun ideas that will elevate your Macro Beauty.
+So my suggestion is to push yourself and your Makeup Artist to come up with fun ideas that will elevate your Macro Beauty body of work if that is what you’d like to shoot and get hired for.

 I hope you find my observations helpful.
 If so, print this article out and cross out each point as you prepare for your next Macro Beauty shoot.
 Share this link with your Makeup Artist, so you both are on the same page and can aim for top results together in your next shoot.